 For context, here is the nutritional breakdown of regular meat compared to their most popular plant-based alternative:

-Plant-based meat vs. regular meat
+Plant-based meat vs. beef

 What the research says: A small 2020 study examined the health effects of plant-based meats versus animal meat.
 Researchers found participants who ate at least two servings of plant-based meat for eight weeks lowered their risk of cardiovascular disease compared to participants who ate the same amount of animal meat — primarily beef and pork — for the same duration.